Simply Scratch Made

 Jump to Recipe Print Recipe

-Fully loaded with sour cream, bacon, cheddar cheese and green onions, Twice Baked Potatoes are easy to make and absolutely delicious!
-These potatoes are a great side dish that pairs with tons of different dishes.
+Fully loaded with sour cream, bacon, cheddar cheese and green onions, these Twice Baked Potatoes are easy to make and absolutely delicious!
+They are the perfect side dish for family dinners and holidays.

 My Latest Videos